devoncarew/sketchpad/README.md

 ## DartSketch

-A experimental redux of the DartPad UI.
+An experimental redux of the DartPad UI.

 ## Status?